JoannaPatyk/business-agency--website/README.md

 # Business Agency Website

 Welcome to Business Agency Website!
 This is a web application for a business agency that provides consulting services.

 The project is built using JavaScript, HTML, and CSS.
 The website is designed to showcase the agency's expertise and services, and to attract potential clients.

-## Built With

-* Vanilla JavaScript
-* HTML
-* CSS
+## Quick setup and start

+In order to run webpage you need HTTP sever which serve the site, for example [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

 ## Features